gportay/cqfd6/README.md

 emulation.

 cqfd6 is a fork of cqfd fixing several broken things in the upstream project.
-It depreciates the former CLI to modernize it to something much more simple and much more common such as the CLI of `sudo`.
-Moreover, the project need a new name, remembering its roots.
+It deprecates the former CLI to modernize it to something much simpler and much more common such as the CLI of `sudo`.
+Moreover, the project needs a new name, remembering its roots.
 Meanwhile, cqfd6 is for *CQFD Sudo Interface eXperimentation*.

 # Using cqfd